Has coaching been scientifically proven?

 Pretty impressive, right?
 They're exciting results, but we have to admit—not all coaches can get you those results.

-Fingerprint for Success founder, Michelle Duval, is a pioneer in the field of coaching.
+Marlee Founder and CEO, Michelle Duval, is a pioneer in the field of coaching.
 She's written multiple books that are used to train coaches around the world today, trained hundreds of coaches herself, and has spent 20+ years researching the science behind human behavior.

-We've got the data to back it up: over 90% of users achieve their goals within 4-9 weeks of our online coaching sessions—that is miles ahead of the results found by the International Coach Federation.
+We've got the data to back it up: over 90% of users achieve their goals within 4-9 weeks of our online coaching sessions—that is way ahead of the results found by the International Coach Federation.

-You have nothing to lose, and so much to gain.
+You have nothing to lose and so much to gain.

 Related Questions:

-What is the difference between coaching and mentoring?
+What's the difference between coaching and mentoring?